ScratchEverywhere/ScratchEverywhere/README.md

 Unzip the file in your `sdcard:/wiiu/apps/` folder.

-Place the scratch project you want to run inside this folder as well.
+Place the scratch project you want in `sdcard:/wiiu/scratch-wiiu/`
 - The Scratch project MUST be named `project.sb3`, all lowercase.

 Then it should be as simple as opening the app on your Wii U!

+> [!NOTE]
+> The first controller connected will be the only one that will work with Scratch Wii U.

 ### Building